Analysis | The instabilities of climate change have arrived

 It's obviously the case that armed conflict can erupt when resources are under threat or contested.
 What Bellingcat's article suggests is that this particular conflict, one that escaped the notice of most Americans, was driven specifically by a shift in resources that followed changes that stemmed from climate change.

 It would not be the first conflict in which changes due to climate change were identified as a central trigger.
 In 2007, U.N.
 Secretary General Ban Ki-moon linked the civil war in Sudan’s Darfur region to drought stemming from climate change.
 There’s an active debate over the extent to which changes in the climate helped spur the seemingly endless civil war in Syria.
 Nor is war the only negative effect of the changing climate.
 Drought in Central America spurred some of the migration from that region toward the United States.
-The World Bank in 2018 estimated that 140 million people might eventually be displaced from Africa, southern Asia and Central and South America due to water shortages and agricultural shifts.
+The World Bank in 2018 estimated that 140 million people might eventually be displaced from Africa, South Asia and Central and South America due to water shortages and agricultural shifts.

 President Biden’s inauguration brought with it a renewed federal focus on climate change, manifested, among other ways, in a renewed focus on environmental shifts as a national security threat.
 Defense Secretary Lloyd Austin released a statement soon after assuming command at the Pentagon, announcing that the department would “immediately take appropriate policy actions to prioritize climate change considerations in our activities and risk assessments, to mitigate this driver of insecurity.”
 At Biden’s direction, it continued, the department would begin to “include the security implications of climate change in our risk analyses, strategy development, and planning guidance.”